gogins/csound-extended/Opcodes/MVerb/README.md

 #[[, Sparameter, xvalue ],...]# - Any number of control parameters, as name-value pairs:

-- #mix# - Fraction of the output signal that is processed.
+- *mix* -- Fraction of the output signal that is processed.
-- #res1#...res25 - Resonant frequency of nodes 1 through 25 in the waveguide mesh.
+- *res1*...res25 -- Resonant frequency of nodes 1 through 25 in the waveguide mesh.
     MYFLT FB;
     MYFLT DFact;
     MYFLT Q;